Arondight/sudodev/README.md

 # SYNOPSIS

-This let you choose some devices (identify by [UUID][ID_UUID]), when any of them connect to your computer, your sudo command no longer need password.
+This allows you choose some devices (identify by [UUID][ID_UUID]), when any of them connect to your computer, your sudo command no longer need password.

-You can use `sudodev` command to add/delete device.

 [ID_UUID]: https://en.wikipedia.org/w/index.php?title=Universally_unique_identifier "Learn more about UUID"